My mom has breast cancer: what can I do?

 Five years ago, I had just gotten into the house from visiting Mom at the hospital in London.
 I was emotionally exhausted.
 Before I even had a chance to put my bags down, the phone was already ringing.
 It was my uncle demanding to know all the gritty details about my mom’s breast cancer.

 Despite my exhaustion and anger at this call, I patiently updated him on my mom’s breast cancer diagnosis and treatment plan.
 His first response was, “It sounds hopeless, is her cancer terminal?”
 My head nearly exploded.
 But I swallowed my anger and told him her breast cancer wasn’t terminal.
 I then abruptly hung up the phone.

 My mom’s breast cancer, which she had just been diagnosed with, was actually curable as they had caught it very early.
 She had told her sister in confidence, who then felt compelled to tell everyone else.
 Some people wanted to keep their cancer a secret, but my aunt robbed her of that privacy,

-When I told dad about my uncle’s question, he told me that one way I could help my mom is to stop people from asking her insensitive stupid questions about her breast cancer.
+When I told Dad about my uncle’s question, he told me that one way I could help my mom is to stop people from asking her insensitive stupid questions about her breast cancer.
 I helped my mom in many other ways through her breast cancer, but what I remember most from that experience was what I learned about what not to say to someone with breast cancer.
-And some of the things our relatives and her friends asked or said were outrageous.
+And some of the things our relatives and her friends asked or said about my mom's breast cancer were outrageous.
 What were people thinking?

 My mom’s breast cancer; give her time and support